Review: Intervals for Project Management and Time Accounting

 This blog is dedicated to providing advice, tools and encouragement from one entrepreneur to another.
 I want to keep this practical and accessible for the new entrepreneur while also providing enough sophistication and depth to prove useful to the successful serial entrepreneur.
 My target rests somewhere between the garage and the board room, where the work gets done and the hockey stick emerges.

-One thought on “Review: Intervals for Project Management and Time Accounting”
+1 thoughts on “Review: Intervals for Project Management and Time Accounting”

 Comments are closed.